Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 We will use imagination to enter the enchanted reality of real communion with Nature.
 We will explore our dreams which suggest a longing and perhaps even grief at one's distance from Wild Nature - our own wild nature, and that of Mother Earth.

-Walking the trails along the river, ceremony, and arts and crafts projects will be incorporated into the process.
+Walking the trails along the river, ceremony, and transformative arts and crafts projects will be incorporated into the process.

 Participants are invited to share ideas and discuss issues of concern in an inclusive, compassionate, life-affirming community.
 This resilient community creates hopeful possibilities arising through our collaboration and reciprocity with others.